Meet the cast of BBC1's Gentleman Jack

 Tom Lewis plays Thomas Sowden

 Who is Thomas Sowden?
 Sam Sowden’s son.
-He has a certain amount of admiration for his landlord Anne Lister, and suffers at the hands of his father.
+Thomas admires his landlord Anne Lister and thinks the Sowden family should do their best to stay on her good side – which brings him into conflict with his father.

 What else has Tom Lewis been in?
 He made an appearance in the popular daytime drama Shakespeare & Hathaway.